fedyacpp/anotherRandomApi/README.md

 # Chat and Image Generation API

+!!!In order to liabots provider to work you need to use http proxy in scr\helpers\authCodeManager.js!!!

 This project provides an API for chat completion and image generation, supporting multiple providers and models.

 ## Providers and Models

-- 4 text providers with a total of 25 text models
+- 4 text providers with a total of 31 text models
 - 2 image generation providers with a total of 6 image models

 ## Setup